horrendo/pgsql-minify/README.md

 An interface defining options that may be passed to the `minify` or `lex` functions.
 It contains the following (optional) members:

 - `keywords` - a `Set` of `string` values defining the subset of identifiers that are considered keywords.
 The main difference between a keyword and an identifier is that the `minify` function will insert a space between a keyword and a `(` token, but will not insert a space between and identifier and a `(` token.
 - `includeComments` - a boolean value that defaults to false that controls whether the `minify` function includes comment tokens or skips them.
 Because the `minify` function attempts to generate SQL without newline characters, any 'to end of line' comments are converted to C-style comments, newlines and tabs are converted to a single space, and consecutive whitespace characters are ignored.
+- `includeTrailingSemicolon` - a boolean value that defaults to true that controls whether to include any trailing semicolon in the minified string.
+If true, any statement that (for whatever reason) _only_ includes a semicolon is left alone.

 ### `lex`